Start-up services in OC are available for motivated life science entrepreneurs.

 EvoNexus is a non-profit incubator focused on tech and life sciences at their Orange County location.
 Additionally, this organization focuses on life sciences and med tech in San Diego, with FinTech incubators in Silicon Valley and San Diego.
 Spanning a spectrum of subjects that includes materials science, EvoNexus aims to support startups through a network of mentors as well as strategic and corporate partnerships.
 They consistently hold events to build upon these relationships and grow their community of eager entrepreneurs with the intention to develop a startup’s minimum viable product and better prepare them for the next steps of growth.

 The Medical Innovation Exchange (MIx) takes their belief in curiosity and collaboration to focus on progress within the healthcare sector.
 Bringing together professionals and innovators in the medical technology industry, this lively group aims to connect ideas and capital while fostering positive growth and education in their field.
-MedTech Minds in particular is a popular monthly “MIx-er” in mastermind (peer-to-peer brainstorming) with star-power industry moderator format that intends to cultivate new ideas in medicine through learning and exploring fresh perspectives among other healthcare professionals.
+MedTech Minds in particular is a popular monthly “MIx-er” in mastermind (peer-to-peer brainstorming) with a star-power industry moderator format that intends to cultivate new ideas in medicine through learning and exploring fresh perspectives among other healthcare professionals.

 DeviceAlliance similarly holds monthly events to foster a community of education and growth within the medical device industry.
 This non-profit organization is motivated by bringing together healthcare professionals with a passion for innovation in Southern California to formulate startups and/or expand market share.
 Offering expert insight to young and experienced professionals alike, DeviceAlliance focuses on collaboration within a competitive marketplace to create opportunities for medical device enterprise.